 More importantly in this case, the adrenaline rush the player gets when barely escaping a level with their life is hard to match.
 When you have several minutes of progress on the line, it makes the stakes much higher than if you can just spam continue whenever you die.

 However, there is a partial, compromised way to satisfy player demands.
-Having a two-way warp gate after each mid-boss will keep players from backtracking through area with weaker enemies, but still keeping the looting style of gameplay in tact (when exploring a new area, you have to at least make it back to the previous warp gate to get out alive).
+Having a two-way warp gate after each mid-boss will keep players from backtracking through areas with weaker enemies, but still keeping the looting style of gameplay in tact (when exploring a new area, you have to at least make it back to the previous warp gate to get out alive).
 UPDATE: this has been implemented and works as well as predicted.

 This dynamic between retro-style mechanics and QoL features is precisely why you have to be extremely careful on which and what type of QoL features you give the player when making a retro-style game.
 Unfortunately, modern reviewers will most likely dock your game based on lack of QoL regardless of whether their lack actually improves the intended part of the experience.
 Some game journalists are probably going to dock your game for have any challenge or stakes at all.
 But them’s the breaks.

 It’s good to remember that retro-style games are not modern games, and that’s intentional.
 Modern games are often less interesting than retro games, primarily because they don’t draw in the player despite all of their graphical luster.
-One thing you often see happen often in modern game development is that the developers start with a fun and challenging game, but by the time the testers and previewers get all of their pet QoL features in, it’s no longer much fun because many of the game mechanics have been watered down by QoL features because the player’s stake in surviving has been QoL’d away.
+One thing you often see happen often in modern game development is that the developers start with a fun and challenging game, but by the time the testers and previewers get all of their pet QoL features in, it’s no longer much fun because many of the game mechanics have been watered down by QoL features.
 How can you be emotionally invested in your character’s survival if every time you die, you just go back three seconds in time and lose nothing?
 All those cool gameplay mechanics your development team spent so much time on come to mean nothing because the player can just get out of trouble for free with a QoL feature.

 So don’t let QoL requests, as reasonable as they may initially seem, compromise your retro-style game’s design.
 If you can find a way of addressing the issue for which the QoL is being suggested without sacrificing your existing design goals, that is probably better.
 Always listen to feedback, but also be cautious when triaging QoL feature requests.